pi-star-2025/pi_star/Misc/Universe/aliens.md

 He also did not know why the invasion happened.
 Because with knowledge of π it should not have happened.
 It was an internal parasite.
 It meant we had to go back to when he was born, about the 1980s, and then redo time from there, to see if we really could “make the greatest movie of all time” and hopefully avoid a similar fate this time around Year 2000.

-The new world was much more dull and had several “time scars”.
+The new world was more dull and had several “time scars”.
 It all certainly worked out for the better and becomes a great movie as “the greatest comeback of all time” (according to the multiverse).

 ## True Story - Dream World